fmezou/lappupdate/README.md

 # History of lAppUpdate

-At the beginning, I searched a means to deploy application for my two personal pc from a home server (based on [freenas][1]).
+At the beginning, I searched a means to deploy application for my two personal pc from a home server (based on [freenas](http://www.freenas.org/)).
 My searches led me to the following products:

-  * [OCS Inventory NG][2]: it's a good choice for IT professional who manages thousands of PC, and an agent must be deployed on every PC.
+  * [OCS Inventory NG](http://www.ocsinventory-ng.org/en/): it's a good choice for IT professional who manages thousands of PC, and an agent must be deployed on every PC.
-  * Active Directory GPO: you can do this with a Windows Server or a server with [Samba configured in domain controller mode][3].
+  * Active Directory GPO: you can do this with a Windows Server or a server with [Samba configured in domain controller mode](https://wiki.samba.org/index.php/Samba_AD_DC_HOWTO).
 The main constraint is that GPO accept only MSI package.

-So I choose to develop my own deployment system built around two main module : the first one, named [appdeploy][4], deploys application, the second one, named [appdownload][5], checks and downloads applications' updates if any (or the full installation package).
+So I choose to develop my own deployment system built around two main module : the first one, named appdeploy, deploys application, the second one, named appdownload, checks and downloads applications' updates if any (or the full installation package).

 # Requirements

 The requirements for this project were:

-  * [appdeploy][4] must run on windows 7 without prerequisites (I.e. no agent must be prior installed).
-Theses implies that this modules must be written in [Command shell][6] or [Windows Script Host][7].
+  * appdeploy must run on windows 7 without prerequisites (I.e. no agent must be prior installed).
+Theses implies that this modules must be written in [Command shell](https://technet.microsoft.com/en-us/library/cc754340.aspx#BKMK_OVR) or [Windows Script Host](https://msdn.microsoft.com/library/d1wf56tt.aspx).
-  * [appdeploy][4] must run from a network share (aka from a UNC path) or a removable disk (CD or DVD, USB stick...).
+  * appdeploy must run from a network share (aka from a UNC path) or a removable disk (CD or DVD, USB stick...).
-  * [appdeploy][4] must work with any type of installation package (MSI package, EXE package or a classic distribution with files and a setup.exe).
+  * appdeploy must work with any type of installation package (MSI package, EXE package or a classic distribution with files and a setup.exe).
-  * [appdeploy][4] must have pre install and post installation hook to customize the start menu or install additional packs (e.g. Firefox extension, VirtualBox Extension Pack, Tortoise Language Pack...)
+  * appdeploy must have pre install and post installation hook to customize the start menu or install additional packs (e.g. Firefox extension, VirtualBox Extension Pack, Tortoise Language Pack...)

 # appdeploy

-This script is a [public script][8].
+This script is a public script.
 It launches the installer package of the standard application.
-See [Usage description syntax][9] for details about used syntax.
+See Usage description syntax for details about used syntax.

 ## Usage